Hochschild homology of structured algebras: Examples and applications

 \subsection{String topology}

-We apply in this section the results of the previous sections -- particularly Theorem \ref{action} and Corollary \ref{factor_action_cor} -- in order to control the (not entirely understood) operations in string topology in characteristic 0.
-Let $C^*(M)$ denote the \emph{rational} singular cochain complex of a compact, oriented, simply connected manifold, and $H^*(M)$ its cohomology.
+We apply in this section the results of the previous sections -- particularly Theorem \ref{action} and Corollary \ref{factor_action_cor} -- in order to control the (not yet entirely understood) operations in string topology in characteristic 0.